A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

 Here we briefly recall the mean curvature flow of closed hypersurfaces.
 We say that a family of hypersurfaces $\{M_t\}_{t\geq 0}$ in $\mathbb{R}^{n}$ moves by its mean curvature if the following equation holds:

-where $v(\cdot,\,t)$ is the velocity vector of a hypersurface $M_t$ and $H(\cdot,\,t)$ is the mean curvature vector of $M_t$.
+where $\boldv(\cdot,\,t)$ is the velocity vector of a hypersurface $M_t$ and $\boldH(\cdot,\,t)$ is the mean curvature vector of $M_t$.
 In this case, the hypersurface $M_t$ evolves to minimize its area.
-The notion of mean curvature flow was proposed by Mullins \cite{mullins} to describe the motion of grain boundaries.
-Generally, it is known that singularities such as cusps or vanishing may occur in finite time and the motion of $M_t$ after the appearance of singuralities cannot be analyized as a classical solution.
-However, from the point of clarifying natural phenomena, we need to understand the properties of the motion even though the singularities happen.
+The notion of mean curvature flow was proposed by Mullins \cite{Mullins} to describe the motion of grain boundaries.
+Generally, it is known that singularities such as cusps or vanishing may occur in finite time and the motion of $M_t$ after the appearance of singularities cannot be analysed in the classical sense.
+However, from the point of revealing the phenomena in the nature, we would like to study the motions of evolving surfaces even though some singularity occurs.

-Several generalized flows by mean curvaure have been introduced so far.
-One is the level set flow proposed by Otha, Jasnow and Kawasaki \cite{OJK} or Osher and Sethian \cite{OS}; the latter introduced the level-set equation to study the motion by mean curvature numerically.
-Later, Chen, Giga, and Goto \cite{CCG} and, independently, Evans and Spruck \cite{ES} rigorously introduced the generalized solutions to mean curvature flow in the viscosity sense and proved the existence and uniqueness of the viscosity solutions.
+Several generalized flows by mean curvature have been introduced so far.
+One is the level set flow proposed by Ohta, Jasnow and Kawasaki \cite{OJK} or Osher and Sethian \cite{OS}; the latter introduced the level-set equation to study the motion by mean curvature numerically.
+Later, Chen, Giga, and Goto \cite{CCG} and, independently, Evans and Spruck \cite{EvSp} rigorously introduced the generalized solutions to mean curvature flow in the viscosity sense and proved the existence and uniqueness of the viscosity solutions.
+We refer to the book \cite{Giga} for this approach.